akondo06/file-upload-bug/README.md

 # file-upload-bug

-Weird Array stuff when using jquery plugin: blueimp-file-upload:
+Weird Array stuff when using jquery plugin for file upload: file-upload (blueimp-file-upload on npm):

 Ember 3.0.0-beta.3 and jQuery 3.2.1
 ```